Privacy Policy

 What we collect

-When you use klunk, the following data is created:
+When you use klunk, the following data is involved:

 - The video file you upload.
 Stored on our server temporarily so the pipeline can read it.

-- The output bundle: screenshots extracted from your video, video clips, prose walkthroughs, and a master report.
-Also temporary.
+- The output bundle: screenshots, video clips, prose walkthroughs, the answer to any question you asked, and the master report.
+Temporary.

-- Standard server logs: IP address, user-agent, request paths.
-Standard web server stuff, used only to diagnose problems.
+- Standard server logs: IP address, user-agent, request paths — used only to diagnose problems, rotated out within 30 days.

-Standard web server logs are retained for up to 30 days for debugging and security purposes, then rotated out.
+Standard web server logs are retained for up to 30 days for debugging and security, then rotated out.

 Who we share it with